rubrikinc/rubrik-powershell-sdk/docs/powershell/cmdlets/New-RscQueryMisc.md

     - workloadTypes - list of DataGovObjectTypes: Types of workloads that can be used for filtering query results.
     - useOptimisedDiscoveryTimeline - System.Boolean: Specifies whether the optimized discovery timeline must be used for the request.
 If not passed, default is taken as false.
     - subscriptionIdsFilter - list of System.Strings: List of subscriptions for filtering results.
+    - objectIdsFilter - list of System.Strings: Object IDs to filter.
+    - platformCategoryFilter - list of PlatformCategorys: Platform category to filter.
 - Returns GetPoliciesTimelineReply.
 ### distributionlistdigest
 Retrieve a custom distribution list event digest by ID.